Skip to content

 Looking forward, Jones plans to embed his map into a story map, so that they might give an even richer historical account of the data and of Parks’s life and activism.
 They emphasized the project’s collaborative prospects, and spoke of plans to bring together scholars, activists and community leaders next year to collect more knowledge and perspectives on Parks and her contemporaries.
 Jones intends to publish the map in an incomplete state to encourage engagement, and also to recruit people to help him complete the dataset.

-Jones’s thoughtful and inviting presentation was a wonderful way to start GIS Day 2022, which was organized and sponsored by Northeastern University Library Research Data Services; the School of Public Policy and Urban Affairs; the NULab for Texts, Maps and Networks; and Campus Planning, Real Estate & Facilities.
+Jones’s thoughtful and inviting presentation was a wonderful way to start GIS Day 2022, which was organized and sponsored by Northeastern University Library Research Data Services; the School of Public Policy and Urban Affairs; the NULab for Digital Humanities and Computational Social Science; and Campus Planning, Real Estate & Facilities.

 More Stories